 Cons of quartz

-Unlike granite, quartz is not heat resistant, states Apartment Therapy.
+- Heat: Unlike granite, quartz is not heat resistant.
 Excessive heat will damage a quartz countertop quickly, so even momentarily setting a hot pan on the countertop is enough to damage it.
 Heating pads are a must-have for anyone with quartz countertops.

-There are other materials that are popular choices for kitchen countertops that are not stone.
-Bob Vila states these as the cheapest materials you might want to consider: laminate, stainless steel, concrete, tile, wood, and more.
+There are other materials that are popular choices for kitchen countertops that are not stone: laminate, stainless steel, concrete, tile, wood, and more.
 They all have their pros and cons.
 Concrete is extremely durable but can be expensive.
 Laminate is significantly cheaper than the other materials but is less durable and damages easily.
 Ultimately, the choice comes down to what your budget is and what look you are going for.
 Durability, weight, and stain resistance are all important factors to consider and play into the longevity and resale value of your home.